scalikejdbc/scalikejdbc/CONTRIBUTING.md

 ### Pull Requests

 - Pull requests basically should be sent toward "master" branch
-- Compatibility always must be kept as far as possible
+- Source and binary compatibility always must be kept
 - scalariform must be applied to all Scala source code
 - Prefer creating scala source code for each class/object/trait (of course, except for sealed trait)
 - ScalikeJDBC build checks binary compatibility by using [MiMa](https://github.com/typesafehub/migration-manager/wiki/Sbt-plugin).
-Breaking source code compatibility of existing APIs are not allowed.
-Adding new methods, fields or any other things are allowed.
-If you have binary imcompatible changes, please explicitly add exclusions to mimaProblemFilters in `project/MimaSettings.scala`.
+After 2.x.0 release, binary compatibility must be kept while 2.x series release.

 #### Branches

 ##### master (the default branch)

 - the latest stable version
+- Changes that bring binary/source incompatibility are allowed until 2.3.0 release
+- This branch must be able to build against Scala 2.10 and 2.11

+##### 2.2.x

+- the version 2.2 series maintainance branch
+- Only security fixes and critical bug fixes in master branch will be backported
 - This branch must be able to build against Scala 2.10 and 2.11

 ##### 2.1.x